(The Composer Mihaly Mosonyi and his Wife, Henrik Webber, c. 1845)

 My heart overflows for you, as it always had, and always will

-For only in life are bonds severed; our souls our threaded in the heavens forever
+For only in life are our bonds severed; our souls are threaded in the heavens forever